jdoleary/Spellmasons/docs/QAProtocol.md

 # QA Protocol
-- Don't forget to run `npm run build_types` and test mods
+- Run `npm run build_types` to keeps mods types up to date (and push the changes to github)
+    - Test mods
-- Test Host Local Server
+- Test Host Local Server, Host via Docker
 - Test tutorial
 - Test all spells in singleplayer: ~24 minutes
 - Test all spells in multiplayer: ~20 minutes